 The fact that a Canadian citizen chose Eastern speaks volumes about the COE's drawing power.
 "Eastern's focus on education, the COE's reputation for excellence, and the financial support available were major draws," says Acton, who received EMU's Edna Fairbanks Graduate Research Award and the Dolores Soderquist Brehm Endowed Scholarship in Special Education.

 Eastern's master's degree education program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (CAA).

 According to the Bureau of Labor Statistics, employment prospects for SLP graduates are very good.
 The Bureau projects that employment will grow 19% from 2012-22, faster than the average for all occupations, spurred in part by an aging population and early identification and diagnosis of speech, language and swallowing disorders.
 The median annual wage for speech-language pathologists, who often find jobs in the health care and education industries, was $69,870 in 2012.

 "Sara's sound moral compass and her determination to develop practices that affirm the cultural sovereignty of her collaborators will undoubtedly have great impact in the development of best practices in the field," says Ashley Glassburn Falzetti, assistant professor, women's and gender studies.
 Falzetti has worked with Acton on several projects.

 Learn more or donate

-For more information, visit the Speech-language Pathology program's webpage or contact Sarah Ginsberg, professor and program director, at [email protected].
+For more information, visit the Communication Sciences and Disorders program's site or contact Sarah Ginsberg, Professor and Program Director, at [email protected].

-To make a difference in the lives of future SLP students, donate to the Speech-Language Program Fund, or contact Rae Anne Yuskowatz, director of development for the College of Education at [email protected].
+To make a difference in the lives of future SLP students, donate to the Communication Sciences and Disorders Program Fund, or contact Christa Reid, Director of Development for the College of Education at [email protected].